luker983/google-ctf-2019/beginner_quest/friend_space_book_plus_all_access_red_premium/README.md

 xor 313 339 = 106
 ```

 A pattern starts to appear after only a few rounds.
-The second row is the list of values pushed onto the stack at the beginning of the program, but the first row is a little stranger.
+The second column is the list of values pushed onto the stack at the beginning of the program, but the first column is a little stranger.
 These appear to be palindromic primes!
 A search for these numbers makes it clear that this is correct.
 Let's get all of the stack values from the first set and XOR them with a list of palindromic primes to see what happens!

 ```
 http://emoji-t0anaxnr3nacpt4na.web.ctfco